aws-samples/Oracle-monitoring-tool-with-Amazon-Cloudwatch/README.md

 The *CloudWatchFullAccess* policy

 Due to security reason, you can follow the principle of least privilege and add custom policy that includes one or more of these specific permissions:
-*cloudwatch:GetDashboard* and *cloudwatch:ListDashboards* ** to be able to view dashboards *cloudwatch:PutDashboard* to be able to create or modify dashboards *cloudwatch:DeleteDashboards* to be able to delete dashboards
+*cloudwatch:GetDashboard* and *cloudwatch:ListDashboards* ** to view dashboards
+*cloudwatch:PutDashboard* to create or modify dashboards *cloudwatch:DeleteDashboards* to delete dashboards

 ## Installation Process ##